Nudged Elastic Band in Topological Data Analysis: Results

-For this paper we select a random input data set $X \subset \cM$ of size 15,000.
+For our analysis we select a random input data set $X \subset \cM$ of size 15,000.
 We find four 0-cells located near the four most common patches $\pm e_1$ and $\pm e_2$.
 Between each of the four 0-cell pairs $\{e_1, e_2\}$, $\{e_2, -e_1\}$, $\{-e_1, -e_2\}$, and $\{-e_2, e_1\}$ we find a quarter-circular 1-cell.
 Together these form the primary circle.
 Between the pair $\{e_1, -e_1\}$ we find two semicircular 1-cells forming the horizontal secondary circle, and between $\{e_2, -e_2\}$ we find two semicircular 1-cells forming the vertical secondary circle.
 The 0-cells have densities in $[2.11, 2.36]$,\footnote{Occasionally we also find a 0-cell with density below $0.08$, but due to its low density value it does not affect our analysis.} the primary circle 1-cells in $[1.17, 1.28]$, and the secondary circle 1-cells in $[0.33, 0.38]$.
-For $a \in (1.28, 2.11)$ our model $Z^a$ is the four most common patches, for $a \in (0.38, 1.17)$ it is the primary circle, and for $a < 0.33$ it is the three circle model (Figure \ref{fig: OpticalImagePatches_1cells}).
+For $a \in (1.28, 2.11)$ our model $Z^a$ is the four most common patches, for $a \in (0.38, 1.17)$ it is the primary circle, and for $a < 0.33$ it is the three circle model (Figure~\ref{fig: OpticalImagePatches_1cells}).
+Indeed, in an unsupervised fashion we obtain the minimal cellular decomposition of the three circle model that is geometrically accurate.

-\citet{KleinBottle} discover a 2-dimensional Klein bottle surface that contains the three circle model as its backbone and that fits a core subset of $\cM$.
-The Klein bottle model is a good example of how data set models can be used not only to improve understanding but also to improve applications.
-As a low-dimensional manifold, the Klein bottle can be used in image compression schemes \citep{KleinBottle}.
-In addition, the Klein bottle model is being used to identify and analyze optical image textures \citep{Perea}.
+Carlsson et al.\ discover a 2-dimensional Klein bottle surface that contains the three circle model as its backbone and which is a good example of how data set models can not only improve qualitative understanding but also lead to applications.
+As a low-dimensional manifold the Klein bottle can be used in image compression schemes \cite{KleinBottle}, and in addition the Klein bottle model has been used to identify and analyze optical image textures \cite{PereaCarlsson}.
+In order to identify the Klein bottle using persistent homology, Carlsson et al.\ add a set $Q \subset \cM$ of optical image patches to their data set, where ``the size of Q can be thought of as a measure of the failure of the density function to cut out the 2-dimensional manifold" \cite{KleinBottle}.
+As this is a first exploration of nudged elastic band in topological data analysis, we do not add any such points $Q$ in order to try to corroborate the Klein bottle model. \FloatBarrier